Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Fujita's conjecture type theorem with singular Hermitian metrics

 When $q=n$, we need to show $H^n(X,K_X\otimes N\otimes \mathscr{E}(h\otimes\mathrm{det}\,h))=0$.
 It is well-know that for a nef line bundle $N$, $\nu(N)=0$ if and only if $N$ is numerically trivial.
 This is assured by $\nu(N)\ne0$ and Theorem \ref{V-thm of nu(N) and Grif for nu(h)<1 near A in 7} and Corollary \ref{V-thm of big and Grif for nu(h)<1 near A}.

 The case when $q>n$ is obvious and we complete the proof.

 From the above proof and Lemma \ref{V-thm of nu(N) and L2-Nak for nu(h)<1 on X}, we obtain the following corollary.

 \begin{corollary} Let $X$ be a compact \kah manifold of dimension $n$ and $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$.
 Let $L$ be an ample and globally generated line bundle and $N$ be a nef but not numerically trivial line bundle.
-If $h$ is $L^2$-type Nakano semi-positive and that $\nu(-\log\mathrm{det}\,h,x)<2$ for all points $x\in X$, then the coherent sheaf
+If $h$ is $L^2$-type Nakano semi-positive and that $\nu(-\log\mathrm{det}\,h,x)<2$ for all points $x\in X$, then the adjoint vector bundle $K_X\otimes L^{\otimes n}\otimes N\otimes E$ is globally generated. \end{corollary}